cdiggins/plato/README.md

 # Plato Overview

-**Plato** is a cross-platform programming language by [Christopher Diggins](https://github.com/cdiggins) inspired by JavaScript, TypeScript, and C#.
+**Plato** is a high-performance cross-platform programming language inspired by JavaScript and C#.
-Plato is designed to be easy to teach and learn while being efficient and robust enough for professional coding, particularly in the realm of 3D graphics.

-## About
+## About the Language

-Plato is a statically typed functional language that looks and behaves in many ways like an object-oriented scripting language, but with a lot less complexity.
+Plato is a statically typed functional language that looks and behaves like an object-oriented scripting language, but with a lot less complexity.

 The most notable features of Plato are that all types are immutable, and there are no implicit `this` parameters.
-The means that there is no need to have a distinction between methods and functions, no need for visibility modifiers (e.g., public, private, protected, internal), and no need for virtual or abstract methods.
+There is no distinction between methods and functions, no  visibility modifiers (e.g., public, private, protected, internal), and no virtual or abstract methods.

-## More Details
+## Motivation

+Plato is being used to develop cross-platform libraries that form the basis for software we are developing at [Ara 3D](https://ara3d.com).
+We do a lot of computational geometry work in different languages and recreating and maintaining high-performance code for multiple platforms and languages was too costly and burdensome for a small company.

+No existing language provides the appropriate mix of simplicity, abstraction, and performance.

+## About the Implementation and Tooling

+Plato is being designed to allow multiple implementations.
+We are actively developing and using a Plato to C# compiler.

+The Plato to C# compiler is all open-source, and was built in tandem with the [Parakeet parsing library](https://github.com/ara3d/parakeet).

+## Why Plato Instead of C#

+Using Plato instead of C# has the following advantages:

+1. Code can be reused in other contexts (e.g., JavaScript)
+2. Significantly reduces the amount of boilerplate code a user has to write
+3. Code is easier to read and maintain
+4. _WIP:_ Code will be faster

+## WIP: Plato Performance

+Currently the Plato compiler produces code which is comparable to well-written code in C# in terms of performance.

+In the future we will be leveraging the fact that Plato code:

+1. Is immutable
+2. Does not support reflection

+This enables a set of interesting and powerful optimizations that can be performed on the AST before code generation occurs.

+# Plato in Depth

 The top-level abstractions in Plato are:

+* Libraries - collections of functions
 * Types - data structures
 * Concepts - abstract data types

-* Libraries - modules
+## Libraries

-### Library

-A library contains functions.
+A Plato library contains only functions.
 It is similar to a static class with extension methods in C#.
 Library functions can be called using a dot syntax using the first parameter on the left of a dot.
 Furthermore, any function with no arguments, can be invoked as if it was a parameter.
+Function parameters can be a mix of either types or concepts.

 For example: